elenasacristan/treebooks/README.md

 In order to get the Postgress database I created the Heroku app, then in the Resources tab I searched on the Add-ons search bar for Postgress and I selected the 'Hobby Dev' option.
-After this the DATABASE_URL was ready on the Config Vars in Heroku.
+After this, the DATABASE_URL was ready on the Config Vars in Heroku.
+Then I copied the DATABASE_URL link in my env.py on vscode.